FoldiKrizsanIldiko/OfferOasisTest-BDD/README.md

 ## About The Project

 <p>
-Offer Oasis is webshop application developed by students of Codecool.
-The project focuses on imitating a fully functional webshop.
+Offer Oasis is a webshop application developed by students of Codecool, meticulously crafted to imitate a fully functional webshop.
-This project was created to test the functionality of Offer Oasis website.

-It was a team work from tester side, and a collaboration with the developer team.
-It helped to practice assertive communication.
--ketten dolgoztunk rajta
--együtt kellett dolgozni a frontend fejlesztőkkel -Agil scrum - meg kellene említeni
--a user story írása közben felmerültek olyan igények amiket később még le kell fejleszteni

-a tesztek Gherkin nyelven íródtak
-Cucumber futtassa at teszteket,és Selenium ami kezeli az oldalt... az oldalakhoz Page Factory metódust használtunk.
+This collaborative project involved both testing and development teams, fostering assertive communication and Agile Scrum methodologies.
+Working closely with frontend developers, we tackled user stories, identifying needs for future enhancements.
+Our tests, scripted in Gherkin, were executed using Cucumber and Selenium, with Page Factory methods for page management.
+Explore our project  <a href="https://docs.google.com/presentation/d/1BIPeVZzc3X9EU8VHsQtCdl92S0v3CvdJF8a3Ku0Tt1I/edit#slide=id.g13ef5196189_4_0" style="color: yellowgreen; font-size: 20px"> presentation slides </a> and view the <a href="https://youtu.be/Pm8aobQdhHw" style="color: yellowgreen; font-size: 20px"> video showcasing </a>test executions

 </p>